Dr Greenwood’s Research Team

-- Alex’s work at McAbee is under a scientific permit from the Province of British Columbia, and we are working closely with FLNRO, providing advice on the scientific interpretation of the McAbee fossil beds heritage site.
+- Alex’s work at McAbee was under a scientific permit from the Province of British Columbia, and we are continuing to work closely with FLNRO, providing advice on the scientific interpretation of the McAbee fossil beds heritage site.

-- Alex moves to Caroline Strömberg’s lab at the University of Washington in Seattle for his PhD, commencing September 2018.
+- Alex moved September 2018 to Caroline Strömberg’s lab at the University of Washington in Seattle for his PhD.

 Ashley Greenley — B.Sc.
 Botany, BU, M.Sc., Brandon University.